grvsrm/grvsrm-hugo/README.md

 This website is built with blogdown and Hugo, and deployed using Netlify.
 My blog posts are released under a Creative Commons Attribution-ShareAlike 4.0 International License.
 Copyright and Licenese info can be found at the bottom of this page.

 The intent behind creating this to showcase my work in data science.
 Whatever I do, I have put it here in the form of small blog posts.
-In case you want to reach out to me, a contact form is available in the bottom of my website.
+To reach out to me, a contact form is available at the bottom of my website.

 To visit the website [Gaurav Sharma](https://gauravsharma.netlify.app/)